Award for outstanding contribution in public outreach and communication

 The Climate Science Communications Award is awarded annually in recognition of outstanding scientific contributions in the field of climate science and proactive outreach activities to communicate climate science.
 The Prize is awarded to a member of the Society who has made a significant contribution, in the field of climate science, and who has also excelled in increasing the understanding of climate science among members of the general public.

-The Michael Hunt Award, which commemorates the achievements of Michael Hunt who was a TV weatherman, is given biennially for excellence in increasing the understanding of meteorology or its applied disciplines among members of the general public.
+The Michael Hunt Award, which commemorates the achievements of Michael Hunt who was a TV weatherman, is given biennially (and not open in 2021) for excellence in increasing the understanding of meteorology or its applied disciplines among members of the general public.

 - Distinguished work and careers

 - Outstanding contributions published in the Society’s journals

 - Original research, innovation and significant contribution to meteorology and its application